Frederick Kroeber Sparrow

-Frederick Kroeber Sparrow (11 May 1903–October 2, 1977) was an American mycologist.
+Frederick Kroeber Sparrow (11 May 1903–October 2 1977) was an American mycologist.
 He was known for his research on aquatic fungi, and in particular the genus Physoderma, and he produced a well-received monograph in 1943 titled The Aquatic Phycomycetes Exclusive of the Saprolegniacea and Pythium; this was republished in 1960 as Aquatic Phycomycetes.

 Background

 Born in Washington, D.C., the only child of Minnie Tomlinson and Frederick Kroeber Sparrow, Sparrow attended local schools and developed an early interest in science.
-It was during these years he met (John E.) Jack Faber, who held his same interests and later became a microbiologist specializing in bacteriology, and lacrosse coach.
+It was during these years he met (John E.) Jack Faber, who held his same interests and later became a microbiologist specializing in bacteriology, and a lacrosse coach.
 Sparrow attended the University of Michigan for his undergraduate degree where he met Anna Gabler, who he married in 1925.
-He also earned his undergraduate degree from the University of Michigan in 1925, and entered Harvard University as a graduate student that year.
-He obtained a master's degree in 1926 and his PhD from this institution three years later.
+He also earned his undergraduate degree in 1925, and entered Harvard University as a graduate student that year.
+He obtained a master's degree in 1926 and his PhD in 1929.